appliedbits/draft-sliwa-stir-cert-cps-ext/draft-sliwa-stir-cert-cps-ext.md

 ## Processing Rules

-- An AS that holds a Delegate Certificate containing id‑pe‑cpsURI SHOULD publish OOB PASSporTs to the indicated CPS.
+- A STIR Authentication Service (AS), defined in {{RFC8224}}, that holds a Delegate Certificate containing id‑pe‑cpsURI SHOULD publish OOB PASSporTs to the indicated CPS.
-- A VS that receives a PASSporT signed by such a certificate MAY derive the CPS endpoint by reading the extension, or MAY query an external discovery directory that is populated by monitoring the STI‑CT logs.
+- A STIR Verification Service (VS), defined in {{RFC8224}} that receives a PASSporT signed by such a certificate MAY derive the CPS endpoint by reading the extension, or MAY query an external discovery directory that is populated by monitoring the STI‑CT logs.
 - If the extension and an external directory disagree, verifiers SHOULD treat the call as unverifiable unless local policy states otherwise.

 Relying parties SHOULD ensure that the certificate containing the CPS URI is present in a trusted Certificate Transparency log before using the URI for OOB operations.